LibreCat/Catmandu-Exporter-Template/README.md

 # NAME

-Catmandu::Exporter::Template - a TT2 Template exporter
+Catmandu::Exporter::Template - a TT2 Template exporter in Catmandu style

 # SYNOPSIS

+If you are new to Catmandu see [Catmandu::Tutorial](https://metacpan.org/pod/Catmandu::Tutorial).

     use Catmandu::Exporter::Template;